putitsimply/christian-bible-explained/judges.md

 Judges is a warning story.
 It shows how a community can fall apart when people forget their responsibilities to [God](glossary.md#god) and to each other, and it also shows that help and rescue can still come, even in a messy time.

-[^gl-israel]: Israel can mean the people, land, or a kingdom; Israelites are the people.
+[^gl_israel]: Israel can mean the people, land, or a kingdom; Israelites are the people.

-[^gl-god]: The main divine being in Judaism and Christianity.
+[^gl_god]: The main divine being in Judaism and Christianity.

-[^gl-prophet]: A person who speaks messages they believe come from God.
+[^gl_prophet]: A person who speaks messages they believe come from God.